 1/2 teaspoon salt

-1 tablespoon honey or maple syrup or agave, depending on your sweet tooth
+1 tablespoon maple syrup or agave, depending on your sweet tooth

 1 tablespoon walnut or hazelnut oil (optional)